Alabama Jones Act Attorneys

 Thankfully, the Jones Act protects maritime workers who have been injured by a vessel’s unseaworthiness or the negligence of their employer.
 All you need to do is file a claim.
 The Alabama Jones Act lawyers at Arnold & Itkin LLP have helped our clients get back billions of dollars’ worth of lost wages, medical expenses, lost future earnings, and more—and we want to help you get back on your feet.

 Arnold & Itkin has helped hundreds of maritime workers get their lives back.
 Let us help you rebuild, starting with telling us what happened to you.
-Call our Alabama Jones Act attorney: (888) 493-1629.
+Call (888) 493-1629.

 What Is the Jones Act?

 The Jones Act, also known as The Merchant Marine Act of 1920, was created to govern and support American sea trade.
 Since offshore work is often more dangerous than most industries, the Jones Act makes special provisions for the sake of maritime workers.
 One of its most important stipulations makes vessel owners responsible for the state of their vessels and the safety of their crew.

 Most importantly, the Jones Act allows workers to file claims when they’re injured due to employer negligence or unseaworthiness.
 This part of the law was created to offer relief to injured offshore workers and ensure they receive appropriate compensation for their losses.
 For workers who suffer serious injuries, Jones Act claims may be their only chance for a financially stable future.

 - Lost wages